Diocese of Altoona–Johnstown

-The Diocese of Altoona–Johnstown (Dioecesis Altunensis-Johnstoniensis) is a Latin Church ecclesiastical territory, or diocese, of the Catholic Church in central Pennsylvania in the United States.
+The Diocese of Altoona–Johnstown (Dioecesis Altunensis-Johnstoniensis) is a diocese of the Catholic Church in central Pennsylvania in the United States.
 It is a suffragan diocese in the ecclesiastical province of the metropolitan Archdiocese of Philadelphia.
-The mother church of the diocese is the Cathedral of the Blessed Sacrament in Altoona.
+The mother church is the Cathedral of the Blessed Sacrament in Altoona.
+In addition, a co-cathedral, St. John Gualbert Cathedral is seated in Johnstown.

 The diocese was established on May 30, 1901, as the Diocese of Altoona.
 On October 9, 1957, its name was changed to the Diocese of Altoona-Johnstown.
-The diocese also sponsors Proclaim!, a weekly Catholic news show, and a weekly live mass from St. John Gualbert Cathedral in Johnstown.

 Territory

 The Diocese of Altoona-Johnstown consists of Bedford, Blair, Cambria, Centre, Clinton, Fulton, Huntingdon and Somerset Counties.
 The diocese covers over 6,000 square miles in central and western Pennsylvania.

 History

 1700 to 1800

 Unlike the other British colonies in America, the Province of Pennsylvania did not ban Catholics from the colony or threaten priests with imprisonment.
-However, the colony did require any Catholics seeking public office to take an oath to Protestantism.

 On November 26, 1784, a year after the end of the American Revolution, Pope Pius VI erected the Apostolic Prefecture of United States of America, including all of the new United States.
 On November 6, 1789, Pius VI converted the prefecture to the Diocese of Baltimore, covering all of the United States.
 With the passage of the US Bill of Rights in 1791, Catholics received full freedom of worship.